brklntmhwk/leptos-practice/README.md

 #### SSR + Hydration
 - In the SSR mode, `cargo-leptos` helps coordinate the build process that requires two separate binaries: one compiled to native code and running the server, and the other compiled to WASM and running in the browser.
   - In my project `leptos-app`, they are `backend` and `frontend`, respectively.
-  - It's a build tool that
+  - It's a build tool that enables parallel building of server and client in watch mode
+    - Execute this command to start watching: `cargo leptos watch`
   - It's not necessary, but eases the complexity of handling multiple binaries at one hand to a greater extent by giving you some special features:
     - Recompiling both the server and client upon changes made
     - Build-in support for TailwindCSS, SASS, and testing
+    - Optimization of the WASM with wasm-opt
   - I'm a big fan of TailwindCSS and the auto recompiling feature sounds fascinating to me, so I decided to use it.
 - In leptos, page loading works in these orders:
   - 1. The browser makes a GET request for the current URL to the server